RBS says CEO needs "freedom" to carry out turnaround

-EDINBURGH, May 30 (Reuters) - Royal Bank of Scotland’s chief executive and management team need to be given the freedom to complete their five-year turnaround plan without excessive interference, the British bank’s chairman said.
+EDINBURGH (Reuters) - Royal Bank of Scotland’s (RBS.L) chief executive and management team need to be given the freedom to complete their five-year turnaround plan without excessive interference, the British bank’s chairman said.

 “There are ... still risks on the horizon and the task of rebuilding RBS has some way to go,” Philip Hampton said on Wednesday, adding it was important management “is given the support and the freedom they need to continue their work”.